 As with any sophisticated technology, selection and implementation of inkjet technology does require careful evaluation and testing for each specific application.
 Because most plastic decoration applications involve unique product characteristics, performance requirements, production environments, etc., a thorough qualification process must be conducted prior to implementation.

-Each inkjet system involves the complex interaction of many components to provide a reliable long-term solution (see graphic on page 9).
+Each inkjet system involves the complex interaction of many components to provide a reliable long-term solution (see graphic above).

 Each of these interactions requires specific technical skills: